iTflatApps/SmartNotes/README.md

 > NOTE: You must have lighthouse-cli installed.
 [Detail here](https://github.com/GoogleChrome/lighthouse#using-the-node-cli)

-Runs a site speed test, also automatically opens report.html in the browser
+Runs a site speed test, also automatically opens report.html in the browser.